Informaldevs/rentmo-legal/account-deletion.md

 # Account Deletion Policy

-**Last updated:** December 2025
+**Last Updated:** January 2025

 Rentmo respects your right to control your personal data.
-You may request deletion of your Rentmo account and associated data at any time.
+You may delete your Rentmo account and associated data at any time.

 ---

-## How to Request Account Deletion
+## How to Delete Your Account

-You can delete your Rentmo account using **either** of the following methods:
+You may delete your account using either of the following methods.

 ### Option 1: Delete Account Inside the App (Recommended)